 The introduction of the controllable-pitch airscrew is one of the greatest advances in aeronautical engineering of recent years.
-In this article, by Arthur Clark, is described how the blade-pitch of an aeroplane propeller is automatically varied to give maximum engine efficiency.
+This article describes how the blade-pitch of an aeroplane propeller is automatically varied to give maximum engine efficiency.

 MAIL BEING TAKEN ON BOARD at Glendale, California.
 The aircraft is one of the American Airlines fleet.
 Air mail is the basis of the vast system of air routes which covers the United States.
 The first regular air mail services were begun in 1918, but not until 1924 were the coast-to-coast air mails first carried entirely by aircraft.
 Before this the mails were transferred to railways for conveyance by night.